-Applicant must submit a minimum of forty hours of advanced continuing education that pertains to anesthesia, anesthesia case management or peri-operative analgesia.
+Applicant must submit a minimum of forty hours of advanced continuing education that pertains directly to anesthesia, anesthesia case management or peri-operative analgesia.
 More than 40 hours of CE may be submitted in order to compensate for any hours being rejected but will only be evaluated if additional hours are needed.
-CE hours MUST be presented by a VTS member (in any of the NAVTA approved specialty academies), a veterinary diplomat (any diplomat of an American or European college or AVMA approved specialty board), a Fellow from Australia or New Zealand (FANZCVS) or a veterinary resident in training (anesthesia, ECC or surgery).
-AVTAA will also accept CE presented by boarded human anesthesiologists, surgeons or criticalists providing that the CE can be directly related to veterinary anesthesia topics.
+CE hours MUST be presented by a VTS member (in any of the NAVTA approved specialty academies), a veterinary diplomat (any diplomat of an American or European college or AVMA approved specialty board), a Fellow from Australia or New Zealand (FANZCVS) a board eligible doctor (anesthesia, ECC or surgery) who has completed a three-year residency program but has not yet passed boards or a resident in training (preferably anesthesia, ECC or surgery).
+AVTAA will also accept CE presented by boarded human anesthesiologists, surgeons or criticalists providing that the CE was presented at a veterinary specific conference and can be directly related to veterinary anesthesia topics.
 You must list the CE provider's diplomat / credential status (DACVAA, DACVS, DACVECC, VTS (Anes & Analgesia), etc.) on the CE form.
 Failure to include the speaker's credentials will result in those hours being rejected.
 All VTS members must be from a NAVTA approved VTS academy.